gracewm/assignment/project/CodeBook.md

    fBodyGyroJerkMag-mean,
    fBodyGyroJerkMag-std

-After merging subject, activity, and feature data sets, a new data set, allData was formulated with 68 variables.
-The 68 variables, including the variables for the activity and subject data sets, are added as column names to the allData data set.
+After merging subject, activity and features data sets, allData (a new data set) was formulated with 68 variables.
+The 68 variables, including the variables for the activity and subject data sets, are added as column names to the allData.
 The labels for the values of 'activity' column are as follows:

 1 = walking;